Maisie – The Surprise

 It had not taken long for the people of Paisley to find out about the Glen Cinema Disaster where 69 children had perished and 40 more badly injured.
 Yes word had spread like wildfire about the tragedy.
 The projector in the cinema had started to smoke and somebody had seen it and shouted fire.
 Everyone panicked and made for the door and all the small children were either crushed underfoot or through smoke inhalation collapsed and been trampled to death.
 Men outside had climbed up the one story building and smashed and opened the windows pulling out some lucky ones to safety.
 However unfortunately not enough children made it to safety.

 Years later many parents would tell their children about the tragedy and warn them never to panic in a fire.
-James went on to meet a lovely girl Helen and got married and had a lovely daughter Janette Elspeth.
+James went on to meet a lovely girl Helen and got married and had two lovely daughters Janette and Elspeth.
 He always thanked the good Lord that he had played football at the race course that Hogmanay afternoon.
 It’s a pity the Council took 80 years to build a memorial stone at Dunn Square with all the children’s names that perished in the Glen cinema.

 Transforming Lives and Instilling Hope in the Community